-Studies on this field are at their early stages and most of methods, like heuristic approaches, rely on a first segmentation of the scene.
-Those approaches use a human knowledge codification that belongs to the architectural field.
-In effect, some functions are fix.
+In this field, studies are at their early stages and most of methods, like heuristic approaches, rely on a first segmentation of the scene.
+Those approaches use a human knowledge codification belonging to the architectural field.
 As matter of example, doors and windows are always embedded in wall class, roofs are always "hierarchically above" walls.
 We can also distinguish walls and roofs according to their directions: in effect walls are always vertical while roofs may have various inclinations.
 Among these works, an algorithm has been developed and allows extracting windows from building façades (Pu et al., 2007).
 It is based on three steps: a first step of segmentation using the (Vosselman et al., 2004) method, then a step of constraint definition (position, size, topology, direction, etc.) and finally, a last step of recognition, using a heuristic table.
 Other algorithms allow the automatic extraction of building features (Pu et al., 2006) and finally the algorithm of (Rusu et al., 2009) uses heuristics to detect elements in a kitchen environment.